thiamsoontan/add-new-caf-terraform-module-guide/README.md

 # How to add a new caf terraform module

+This guide provide you a step-by-step example of how to create a new linux_function_app

-How to add in a new module in CAF Terraform?
+## How to add in a new module libux_function_app in CAF Terraform?

 Step 1: Go to Folder: /tf/caf/landingzones/aztfmod, and modify the below files.